prosecconetwork/The-NOC-List/README.md

 Consider a semantic relationdhip P(X, Y) where P is a predicate that holds between X and Y.  We can represent a collection of triples of the form P(X, Y) in a spreadsheet with a column labelled P, a row whose first (and key) value is X, and a cell at the intersection of this row and the column labelled P that contains the value Y. This cell may contain multiple values Y1, Y2 ...
 Yn, each separated by commas, so this cell would represent a group of predications P(X, Y1), P(X, Y2) ...
 P(X, Yn)

 The NOC distribution contains a variety of spreadsheets, each one a triple store that stores its semantic triples in this fashion.
-The following are the main files in the distribution:
+The following are the main spreadsheets in the distribution (the TSV Lists directory contains text file equivalents in which the spreadsheets have been saved in tab-separated-values [TSV] format):

 Veale's The NOC List.xlsx